 Precise measurements of the physical photo can tell you a lot about what kind of camera took the photo and what kinds of photo processing were available… both pieces of information that can help date an image or perhaps rule out locations.

-Markings on the front or back of a photo may indicate photographer, date, or photographic process.
+Printed or hand-written markings on the front or back of a photo may indicate photographer, date, or photographic process.

 Just as we recognized the Polaroid, we can use the same kinds of information useful for helping to identify people, places, and dates in many different older types of images: Daguerrotypes, Tintypes, Cartes de visite, and on and on.